shwetasTR/AllureADOIntegrator/README.md

 # AllureReportPortalIntegrationWithTestcases

-This is a basic Python project scaffolded for automated testing and future integration with Allure and ReportPortal.
+This is a basic Python project scaffolded for automated testing and future integration with Allure reports.

 ## Getting Started